irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 #### Troubleshooting

+> [!WARNING]
+> This fix was for an older version of the Thermal Monitor widget on KDE Plasma 5

 Fix the KDE Thermal Monitor issue requiring "Reload Temperature Sources" when `plasmashell` is restarted:

 - Edit the `~/.local/share/plasma/plasmoids/org.kde.thermalMonitor/contents/ui/main.qml` file: